nclabteam/FedChyper/README.md

 - `lr` : This field specifies the learning rate for each client's training process.
 - `save_train_res` : This field specifies whether to save the training results.
 It could be either `true` or `false`.
 If `save_train_res` is set to `true`, all the output data like accuracy, loss, time of each round would be saved in the `out` directory.
+- `total_cpus` : No. of CPU cores that are assigned for all simulation
+- `total_gpus` :  No. of GPU's assigned for whole simulation
 - `gpu` : True or False, Use GPU for training or not.
-Default to False `num_cpus` : 1  # no. of CPU cores that are assigned for each actor Default to 1 `num_gpus` : Fraction of GPU assigned to each actor. (num_cpus and num_gpus can only used in simulation mode if `simulation` is set to `True`) For more details on this please refer to https://flower.dev/docs/framework/how-to-run-simulations.html and https://docs.ray.io/en/latest/ray-core/scheduling/resources.html
+Default to False
+- `num_cpus` : No. of CPU cores that are assigned for each actor Default to 1
+- `num_gpus` : Fraction of GPU assigned to each actor. (num_cpus and num_gpus can only used in simulation mode if `simulation` is set to `True`) For more details on this please refer to https://flower.dev/docs/framework/how-to-run-simulations.html and https://docs.ray.io/en/latest/ray-core/scheduling/resources.html

 ### Shakespeare
 The `shakespeare` section is only needed if you need to evaluvate shakespeare dataset for next character prediction task.

-- `sequence_length` : the length of input sequences characters
-- `vocab_size ` : size of vocabulary
-- `train_file` : path of processed shakespare train file
+- `file_path` : path of processed shakespare file

+### FedAdap
+The `fedadap` sections defines the parameters that are used by the FedAdap algorithm.

+- `enable` : This field enables or disables the FedAdap.
+When set to True, it augments the selected strategy with FedAdap.
-- `test_file` : path of processed shakespare test file
+- `early_stopping` : block for config of early stopping part.
+  - `enable` : This field enables or disables early stopping mechanism.
+When True, it prevents model overfitting by stopping training when performance plateaus.
+  - `patience_es` : This field specifies the number of epochs to wait for improvement before stopping the training.
+In this case, it is set to 6 epochs.
+  - `min_delta` : This field defines the minimum change in the monitored metric to qualify as an improvement.
+It is set to 0.01 to distinguish between significant and negligible changes.
+- `reduce_lr` : block for config of dynamic learning rate of FedAdap.
+  - `enable` : This field enables or disables dynamic learning rate reduction.
+When True, it helps the model converge by gradually reducing the learning rate.
+  - `patience_lr` : This field specifies the number of epochs to wait before reducing the learning rate.
+It is set to 3 epochs, allowing quicker adaptation.
+  - `factor` : This field sets the multiplication factor for learning rate reduction.
+Set to 0.9.
+  - `min_lr` : This field sets the minimum limit for learning rate reduction.
+Set to 0.0001, it prevents the learning rate from becoming too small.